 - “How do you work alone?”

-- “Will you be able to stay motivated without an in-person supervisor?”
+- “Give me an example of how you stay motivated without an in-person supervisor?”

 - “How do you manage your time and stay organized?”